 Now it’s time for your company to formulate your lead conversion system.
 That all starts with a working lead conversion process.

+The bottom line is that you need to convert leads.
 The following tactics will allow you to get your process underway so you can start bringing in more leads (including qualified leads), lead scoring or filtering the ones you most want to convert, and effectively making them into purchasing customers.

 Have a Testimonials Section on Your Website

 You have happy customers, surely, or you wouldn’t be in business.
 If you haven’t already, send your customers an email and request they write a testimonial or review to publish on your website.

 This is a great method for building trust, as your leads see what you can do for other customers like them.

 They then seriously begin to consider where your company’s products and services can fit in their life and which problems your products/services could overcome for them.

 You might choose to add your testimonials to the homepage or on your pricing page, as both are visible locations sure to garner a good deal of traffic.

 With more converted leads comes more sales, so your company’s sales team may be doing twice, even thrice the work.

 If you don’t already have a rock-solid sales process within your business, now is a very good time to change that.
 Training your current sales department or hiring new staff are two of your options here.